deadwoman/veg-alt-api/README.md

 - As a user I want to be able to delete logged items.

 # Technologies Used
-- HTML
-- Bootstrap
+- Mongodb & Mongoose
-- CSS
+- Express
 - jQuery
 - Javascript
-- Handlebars
+-
 # Wireframes:

 [Wireframe 1](https://imgur.com/a/gXUihtJ)

 [Wireframe 1](https://imgur.com/a/dzfyXns)

 # ERD: